How to get your accounts payable management under control

 The importance of accounts payable management

-Making sure you’ve paid what you owe to service providers or freelancers or agencies (or whoever) on time provides you with accurate cash outflow predictions, so you’re always on top of what you’re spending on, and how much.
+Making sure you’ve paid what you owe to service providers or freelancers or agencies (or whoever) on time provides you with accurate cash outflow predictions, so you’re always on top of what you’re spending and how much.

 But knowing what’s leaving your company bank account (and when) isn’t the only benefit of keeping a beady eye on your accounts payable bookkeeping.
 It also builds better working relationships with your suppliers.

-Strong working relationships are a win-win situation for everyone — both you and your supplier will benefit from reductions in costs and risk, and make life a lot easier.
+Strong working relationships are a win-win situation for everyone — both you and your supplier will benefit from reductions in costs and risk and make life a lot easier.
 But above all, paying on time is about showing respect.
 Plus, paying on time means they’re far more likely to work with you in the future.

 With all this in mind, it’s clear why accounts payable process improvement should be at the top of your to-do list.
 Unsure where to start?
-Let’s dig into some examples of AP’s that could use some TLC.
+Let’s dig into some examples of APs that could use some TLC.

-The best practises in accounts payable process
+The best practices in the accounts payable process

 Centralise your accounts payable process and reporting.
 Getting organised is everything when it comes to solidifying your process.
-Slipping up on just one invoice could make all the difference… But having a shared service environment ensures that everyone in your team can work with the same practises and everyone is working from the same page.
+Slipping up on just one invoice could make all the difference… But having a shared service environment ensures that everyone in your team can work with the same practices and everyone is working from the same page.

 Move towards a paperless office.
 You’ve probably already welcomed the digital age into some areas at work.
 So why not your accounts payable process?
-Automating your workflow helps get more visibility across your teams and means everything is stored safely, and easy to retrieve whenever needed.
+Automating your workflow helps get more visibility across your teams and means everything is stored safely and easy to retrieve whenever needed.

 Create a workflow.
 Just like you have a system for just about every other process in your business, creating an account payable procedure can help you identify and resolve system bottlenecks.